steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer_architecture.md

 requesting a multipart ID on stream creation.

-The time to commit each task is `O(files)`: all `.pending` files in and under the task attempt directory will be listed, their contents read and then an aggregate `.pendingset` file PUT to the job attempt directory.
+The time to commit each task is `O(files)`: all `.pending` files in and under the task attempt directory will be listed, their contents read and then an aggregate `.pendingSet` file PUT to the job attempt directory.
 The `.pending` files are then deleted.

 The time to commit a job will be `O(files/threads)`

-Every `.pendingset` file in the job attempt directory must be loaded, and a PUT request issued for every incomplete upload listed in the files.
+Every `.pendingSet` file in the job attempt directory must be loaded, and a PUT request issued for every incomplete upload listed in the files.

 Note that it is the bulk listing of all children which is where full consistency